-As I prepared for an interview with a Black-owned media company, my mother asked me the infamous question about my hair.
-I told her that I wanted to get some box-braids and she shared that she didn’t think braids would be a good first impression for an interview and could even be viewed as unprofessional.
-I couldn’t fault my mother for telling me that.
-It was only something that she got told and had to deal with her whole life as a Black woman in the Chicago Public School system.
+As I prepared for an interview with a black-owned media company, my mother asked me the infamous question about my hair.
+I told her that I wanted to get some box-braids and she shared that she did not think braids would be a good first impression for an interview and could even be viewed as unprofessional.
+I could not fault my mother for telling me that.
+It was only something that she got told and had to deal with her whole life as a black woman in the Chicago Public School system.
 At the start of her teaching career, she was told to go “mainstream” and always thought to wear her hair straight.
 I truly believe this was the general consensus amongst other Black women her age as well.

-Although I thought to myself, “how could I be viewed as unprofessional by a Black-owned company for wearing braids?”
-But as someone who was fresh out of graduate school and never had a *real* industry job, I didn’t want to jeopardize my chances in any way.
+Although I thought to myself, “how could I be viewed as unprofessional by a black-owned company for wearing braids?”
+But as someone who was fresh out of graduate school and never had a *real* industry job, I did not want to jeopardize my chances in any way.
 So, I decided to wear a quick weave glue-in with some loose-wave curls.

 Amber B., a certified wedding and event planner: “I recall a time where I felt that my natural hair was holding me back.
 A couple of years ago, I was on a major job hunt and aggressively interviewing.
 The interviewer would love me on the phone.
 However, once I entered the room for a face-to-face meeting, I felt that the interviewer was not receptive to my appearance.
 I would do my best in the meeting, but the recruiter always reached back out with the same response — you aren’t a good fit at this time.
 This continued to happen for several interviews, so I finally changed my hair to a straight wig.
 Literally, once I made this switch, I was hired at the very next company I interviewed for and when speaking with peers, I found that this happens all the time.
 Black women in corporate America are slowly embracing natural hair, but if we are trying to make a ‘good’ first impression while interviewing, we know we need to change our hair.
 Honestly, I’m currently looking for a new role and recently interviewed with a company.
 So, I’m wearing a straight wig right now.”